List of introduced species

 A complete list of introduced species for even quite small areas of the world would be dauntingly long.
-Humans have introduced more different species to new environments than any single document can hope to record.
-This list is generally for established species with truly wild populations— not kept domestically—that have been seen numerous times, and have breeding populations.
+Humans have introduced more different species to new environments than any single document can record.
+This list is generally for established species with truly wild populations— not kept domestically, that have been seen numerous times, and have breeding populations.
 While most introduced species can cause a negative impact to new environments they reach, some can have a positive impact, just for conservation purpose.